-Like many people, I can’t remember what I said or heard a week ago let alone three decades ago.
+Like most, I can’t recall what I said or heard a week ago let alone three decades ago.
 But Ron’s wisdom I’ll never forget.

-Also extraordinary was his modesty, untainted by his talent.
+Also extraordinary was his modesty, unaffected by his talent.

 Class was never about him or his work; it was always about his students.
-He spoke freely about his own struggles as a young painter and encouraged us to fight it out in a big tough city.
+He spoke freely of his own struggles as a young painter as he encouraged us to fight it out in a big tough city.

 Bottom line is, you felt safe in Ron’s presence.

-As friends, family, and strangers warned of the futility of making a career out of art, Ron left you feeling it was the most natural and logical thing to do.
+While friends, family, and total strangers warned of the futility of making a career out of art, Ron left you feeling it was the most natural thing to do.